 Some insurance plans will include Invisalign treatment and others don’t.
 If your plan includes orthodontic benefits, there’s a good chance you might receive partial coverage.
 But you don’t want to begin treatment expecting help from your insurance provider, only to find out that it’s not coming.
 So don’t commit to an Invisalign plan without first reviewing your insurance plan and contacting your provider to see if you’ll receive coverage.

 You can also pay for Invisalign directly from an FSA or HSA if you have one.
 Consult your dentist or orthodontist to see how they handle these payments.

 Search for Sales and Discounts

-Unfortunately, you’re not going to find sales plastered across Invisalign’s homepage and you won’t receive floods of promotional emails advertising “$100 off!” or “20% discount!”
+Unfortunately, you won't see sales plastered across Invisalign’s homepage and you won’t receive floods of promotional emails advertising “$100 off!” or “20% discount!”
 Invisalign doesn’t do that.
 However, your specific dentist or orthodontist might.
 Give their office a call to see if they have any special Invisalign offers.
 Sometimes, dentist offices will post these discounts on Groupon.
-Just head over to Groupon.com and search for Invisalign deals in your area and you might just find some.
+Just head over to Groupon.com and search for Invisalign deals in your area.

 Florida is home to three schools of dentistry, two of which offer reduced cost orthodontic services: University of Florida and Nova Southeastern University.
-The University of Florida has locations near Gainesville, Miami, Tampa/St. Petersburg, and Jacksonville.
-NSU has them in Davie, North Miami, and Fort Lauderdale.
-Not every location offers every service, so call to make sure that you can receive Invisalign treatment before scheduling an appointment.
+The University of Florida’s clinic is in Gainesville, while NSU has adult clinics in Davie, Clearwater, and Cypress Creek, plus two pediatric clinics around Fort Lauderdale.
+Not every location offers every service, so call to make sure they provide Invisalign before scheduling an appointment.